-This is something which university and school education tells little or nothing about.
+This is something which traditional school education tells little or nothing about.
 Sweden’s history is, therefore, by many still equated with powerful men – from Per Albin Hansson via Karl XIV Johan, Carl von Linné and Axel Oxenstierna to Sten Sture and Ansgar.
-Since women’s names are rarely found in historical documents, such as contracts and certificates of ownership, today’s view of historical women has come to be characterised by a fundamental misconception: that women lacked power.
+Since women’s names are rarely found in historical documents, such as contracts and certificates of ownership, a lot of peoples view of history is characterised by a fundamental misconception: that women lacked power.
 In reality, however, women often exercised power, great power – over farms, confirming houses, and even over the whole country.
 Half of Sweden’s history is lacked representation.
 We at Skarhult castle would like to be a part of changing that misconception.

 Skarhult reveals the hidden history

 The project Power in Disguise – 500 years at Skarhult Castle wants to spread understanding of how women in history truly exercised power.
 Women’s conditions were certainly not the best.
 They were excluded from higher office, unwelcomed to study at universities and lacked the right to vote.
 Marriage was an economical project and a woman went from father to husband.
 Financial independence was not gained until the woman became a widow.
-However, the women at Skarhult are especially interesting because they show how their contemporary obstacles could be overcome; Mette Rosencrantz built the castle, Stina Piper received it as a wedding gift, Margaretha Uddenberg saved the estate’s economy, and Beata von Königsmarck ran it for over half a century.
-The stories of these women’s captivating destinies – from an ostracised waitress to an eccentric queen – have never been told.
+However, the women at Skarhult prove how their contemporary obstacles could be overcome; Mette Rosencrantz built the castle, Stina Piper received it as a wedding gift, Margaretha Uddenberg saved the estate’s economy, and Beata von Königsmarck ran it for over half a century.
+The stories of these women’s captivating destinies – from an ostracised waitress to an powerful widow – have never been told.
 Not until now.